 2.1.3 Static IP's

 Static IP's will not be permitted on any system connected to the ResNet/Wireless Network.
-UIS managed software will monitor IP addresses and assign them appropriately.
+ITS managed software will monitor IP addresses and assign them appropriately.

 2.1.4 Network Port Scans

 Network port scans by Participants are not permitted.
-Port scans may be performed by UIS to maintain the ResNet/Wireless Network.
+Port scans may be performed by ITS to maintain the ResNet/Wireless Network.
 However, no ResNet/Wireless Network Participant is to perform a port scan of any host inside or outside of the ResNet/Wireless Network.
-This will be considered a network attack and UIS will respond accordingly.
+This will be considered a network attack and ITS will respond accordingly.

 2.1.5 Network Attacks

 Network attacks of any kind will not be tolerated.
-Network attacks are serious concerns to the University and UIS, and should be to the ResNet/Wireless Participant involved as well.
+Network attacks are serious concerns to the University and ITS, and should be to the ResNet/Wireless Participant involved as well.